-You’re finishing nursing school and gearing up to take the your NCLEX to become a registered nurse.
+You’re finishing nursing school and gearing up to take your NCLEX to become a registered nurse.
 You’re scared to fail and just want to do whatever you need to do.
 You’ve heard of some NCLEX reviews, with varying success, and don’t have a ton of money to spend to try them all.
 Every year there seems to be another option and it’s quite confusing.
-So, what are the best NCLEX reviews for 2018?
+So, what are the best NCLEX reviews for 2020?

 I’m a registered nurse.
 I’ve personally taken the NCLEX and passed in 75 questions in one attempt.
 I’ve written NCLEX review questions.
 I’ve thoroughly researched the latest and best NCLEX review programs, personally trying four of them through my research.